Are you tired of your job and waiting for the universe to send you a sign?

 If working in a place is taking a toll on your physical, mental, or emotional health, you should not think twice before quitting a job.

 Workplace stress has become a general mental health concern which eventually leads to physical issues too.
-About 83% of working professionals suffer from it in the US.
+Nearly 3 in 5 employees (59%) experience negative impacts of work-related stress.

 If you are still in the initial stages, wondering when is it time to leave a job, you can consider carving a boundary at a particular time after which you dedicate time doing things outside work.
 Observe if the company respects that and make decisions based on it.